UniversalDevicesInc/ring/README.md

 # Release Notes

+- - 1.1.4 07/20/2023
+  - Added driver names which can be seen in PG3, when looking at the node details.
 - 1.1.3 07/17/2023
   - When updating properties, always send them to IoX.
 This is to prevent blank properties.
 - 1.1.2 07/05/2023